RZSY/Toolkit/README.md

 ---

-# The Forum
+# The Comment Section

-There is also a **forum page** included with the project.
+There is also a **"forum page"** included with the project.
 Also, it's reused asset from a different project I made during Diploma.
 You can check that one out here: https://mystikshorror.github.io/

 Why?